Marcia Hultman

 Does South Dakota accept electronic fund transfers (EFT) or credit cards?

-Does SD allow common paymasters?
+Does South Dakota allow common paymasters?

 What is negative interest?